Monitoring License Server components

 |License Server Computer||A computer hosting the License Server.
 There are no monitors associated with this object.
 The State "Not Monitored" is expected.|

-A complete list of monitors and rules available in Citrix SCOM Management Pack for License Server.
+See the Reference Guide for a complete list of monitors and rules available in Citrix SCOM Management Pack for License Server.

 Product license usage